-Some studies have shown that married couples who experience the death of a child experience an 80% divorce rate.
-Similar studies put the divorce rate for parents who have children who have autism spectrum disorder anywhere from 80% to 10% higher than parents who have children who are not on the spectrum.
+Many couples who have a child with an eating disorder say their marriage needs some degree of saving.
+It’s tough to parent in any conditions.
+But when a child has a serious problem, things get even harder.
+For example, married couples who experience the death of a child experience an 80% divorce rate.
+Similar studies put the divorce rate for parents who have children who have autism spectrum disorder as high as 80% higher than others.

-The pressure of supporting.
-A child in recovery can put the parents’ marriage on the back burner, and thus leave it vulnerable.
+The pressure of supporting a child in recovery can put your marriage on the back burner.
+While this makes sense, it leaves your marriage vulnerable.

 The most common issues couples face when parenting a child who has an eating disorder are: